Wilson WideBand Directional Antenna Cellular w/20ft Cable SMA Male

 - Short Description:

 - Wilson Wide Band Directional Cellular Antenna and 20 Foot Cable With SMA Male Connector

 This kit combines a Wilson Wide Band Directional Antenna PLUS a 20 Foot Cable - SMA Male Connector.
 Great for improving the cell signal to cellular device with a SMA Female connector such as a Hotspot or Home Phone connect.

 About The Wilson Wide Band Directional Antenna

-Wilson's Wide Band Log Periodic Directional Antenna (Wilson Wedge Antenna) will collect the cell tower signal and send it through the cable to an amplifier, cell phone or cellular data card.
-When the cell phone or cellular data card transmits, the signal is transferred to an amplifier or directly to the antenna and broadcast back to the cell tower.
+Wilson's Wide Band Log Periodic Directional Antenna (Wilson Wedge Antenna) will collect the cell tower signal and send it through the cable to an amplifier, hotspot or cellular data card.
+When your device transmits, the signal is transferred to an amplifier or directly to the antenna and broadcast back to the cell tower.

 Wilson Yagi Antenna Features: